 Next, fill all pipes in the system with non-toxic antifreeze meant for drinking water supplies.
 Don’t forget to pour some down sinks, showers and the toilet tank if you have an indoor toilet.

 Wrapping key pipe junctions with insulation is a good idea for maximum protection.
+Get your system inspected if you hear rattling or banging from your pipes.

 12. Remove all Food from Cupboards and Fridge